AH mountain 5.jpg

 Throughout my formal training I have gained a strong background in the earth and biological sciences and I am experienced with a wide variety of scientific instrumentation, equipment, and sampling procedures.
 I have a solid understanding of the scientific method and the ability to adapt and learn new methods and protocols.
 In addition to my academic training,

 I have professional training that has led me to be able to guide climbers and skiers in the mountains and difficult terrain.
-I am a certified ski mountaineering guide through the American Mountain Guides Association along with completing the rock guide and alpine guide courses through the AMGA.
+I am a certified ski mountaineering guide through the American Mountain Guides Association and an aspirant mountain guide.

 Recent Work